-This species (Canis lupus rufus) is protected under the Endangered Species Act and like the name suggests, often has a reddish hue to its coloration.
-It has a limited range mostly in the Southeastern United States.
-They can be found across parts of Pennsylvania, the Carolinas and as far south as Texas.
+This subspecies redo wolf (Canis lupus rufus) is protected under the Endangered Species Act and, as the name suggests, often has a reddish hue to its coloration.
+It has a limited range, mainly in the southeastern United States in the Carolinas and Texas.
+They can also be found across parts of Pennsylvania.
 There have been concentrated efforts to try to restore this animal to its home ranges, but they are still a rare sight anywhere in the wild.

-Keep in mind that domesticated dogs smaller than that have mauled and even killed humans before.
-Remember, these are apex predators perfectly adapted to their wilderness environment.
-Their size, strength and speed give all wolves quite an advantage.
-It's why we recommend giving any wolf you encounter in the wild a wide berth, both for your safety and the animal's safety too.
+Remember that even domesticated dogs have mauled and killed humans in North America before.
+Wolves are apex predators perfectly adapted to their wilderness environment.
+We recommend giving any wolf you encounter in the wild a wide berth for your and the animal's safety.